The World Health Organization (WHO) designated Coronavirus (COVID-19) a pandemic on March 11th, 2020.

 These maps will have live updates and can be used to monitor the situation and make decisions on your travel arrangements.
 However, despite some states appearing to be less affected, travel to any US state, if you are currently in the country, is currently strongly advised against, as the actual number of cases is likely to be much higher.

-States around the country have gradually declared a state of emergency in the early weeks of the virus’s arrival in the US, culminating in President Trump declaring a national emergency on March 13th.
+States around the country gradually declared a state of emergency in the early weeks of the virus’s arrival in the US, culminating in President Trump declaring a national emergency on March 13th.
 Most states went into various degrees of lock down, advising people to stay at home.

 What Can We Learn from the Statistics?